NAB closes inquiry against Nawaz in Khushal Pakistan Scheme

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Executive Board of the National Accountability Bureau (NAB) on Wednesday approved closure of inquiry against former prime minister Nawaz Sharif and others in the Khushal Pakistan Scheme due to non-availability of evidence.
+ISLAMABAD: The Executive Board of the National Accountability Bureau (NAB) Wednesday approved closure of inquiry against former prime minister Nawaz Sharif and others in Khushal Pakistan Scheme due to non-availability of evidence.

-The NAB clarified that it authorises various inquiries, investigations and filing of references against the accused on alleged involvement in corruption and causing losses to the national exchequer.
+The NAB Executive Board held its meeting with its Chairman Justice (R) Javed Iqbal n the chair during which it approved various complaint verifications, inquiries and investigations.

-NAB authorised closing investigations against former member Public Service Tribunal Abdul Hameed Khan, former president GOCHS Irfan Hameed and others owing to unavailability of concrete evidence.
+The NAB clarified that it authorises various inquiries, investigations and filing of reference against the accused on alleged involvement in corruption and causing losses to the national exchequer.

-NAB approved an inquiry against ex-chief financial officer Punjab Power Development Company Akram Naveed and others for allegedly accumulating assets beyond known sources of income.
+The NAB approved inquiry against ex-chief financial officer Punjab Power Development Company Akram Naveed and others for allegedly accumulating assets beyond known sources of income.
 Inquiry was also approved against Vice Chancellor Sindh Agriculture University Tando Jam Dr Mujeebuddin Memon and others for being accused of misappropriating university funds and inflicting Rs100 million loss to national kitty.
-Inquiry was also authorised against former secretary Revenue Stamps and Evacuee Trust Property, Government of Sindh, Gul Hassan Channa, and Abdul Razzaq Qureshi.
-They are accused of inflicting heavy losses to the national kitty by illegally transferring 770 acres government land.
+Inquiry was also authorised against former secretary Revenue Stamps and Evacuee Trust Property Government of Sindh Gul Hassan Channa and Abdul Razzaq Qureshi.
+They are accused of inflicting heavy losses to national kitty by illegally transferring 770 acres government land.

-NAB approved an inquiry against the management of National Insurance Company Limited (NICL) Karachi which has been accused of illegally appointing CEO NICL.
+The NAB approved inquiry against management of National Insurance Company Limited (NICL) Karachi which has been accused of illegally appointing CEO NICL.
 The NAB also authorised another investigation against the officers of Pakistan State Oil (PSO).
-They have been accused of corruption and misappropriation in purchase of petroleum products, which caused Rs142.2 billion loss to national exchequer.
+They have been accused of corruption and misappropriation in purchase of petroleum products which caused Rs142.2 billion loss to national exchequer.

-NAB approved filing a corruption reference against chief of Sheladia Associates Saleem Baz Khan and others.
-They allegedly committed corruption in the US Aid projects.
+The NAB approved filing corruption reference against chief of Sheladia Associates Saleem Baz Khan and others.
+They allegedly committed corruption in US Aid projects.
 It also approved closing inquiry against the management of Peshawar Medical College and others owing to lack of evidence.

 The NAB authorised filing corruption reference against former food minister Izhar Hussain Khosa and others for allegedly inflicting losses to national kitty due to their involvement in corruption and misappropriation.
 Inquiry was also authorised against management of Fisheries Department Pasni.